Christin-paige/myFlix-client2/README.md

 ## Key Features

-A login and signup view
+-A login and signup view
-A main view listing all of the movies, including an image of the movie poster A movie view with description, genre, and director of each movie A profile view where users can view their personal information, update information, and store their list of favorite movies
+-A main view listing all of the movies, including an image of the movie poster -A movie view with description, genre, and director of each movie -A profile view where users can view their personal information, update information, and store their list of favorite movies

 ### Credits: